johanmorganti/osm-datadog/README.md

 - [ ] Use case :  need to be alerted when a bad changeset occurs (vandalism).
 First need definition of a bad changeset : having a lot of deletion?
 - [ ] How to prevent counting some changeset multiple times?
         - Some changeset have a discussion, so they might be pushed to the replica at each discussion update : example with changeset `118161820` in `https://planet.osm.org/replication/changesets/004/878/999.osm.gz`

+## Contact

+If you have any questions / feedback / ideas, feel free to open an issue or ping me at `osm-monitor@johan.sh`